metabrainz/metabrainz.org/docs/oauth/registration-requests.rst

    :form response_mode: Optional.
 Same behavior as the authorization endpoint;
       use ``form_post`` if you need the authorization response posted to your ``redirect_uri``.
+   :form ui_locales: Optional.
+Same behavior as the authorization endpoint.
+It
+      is carried through the signup page and into the authorization request that follows.
    :reqheader Authorization: Client authentication when using
       ``client_secret_basic``.
 Alternatively, send ``client_id`` and
       ``client_secret`` as form fields.